MVCC Implementation

 // Check for conflicts before commit

-if versionStore.CheckWriteConflict(writtenRows, beginSeq) {
+if version_store.check_write_conflict(&written_rows, begin_seq) {

-return errors.New("transaction aborted due to write-write conflict")
+"transaction aborted due to write-write conflict".to_string()

 }